idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 - This year, reads almost [identical to last year](/td/time-off-12-2020).
 Not sure if that means I've solved it, or I'm stuck in a local maximum?
 I guess regardless I'm not regressing.
 - Balance, it's all about balance!
+- Prepare before you take time off so when you go in you don't need to spend much time vegetating.

 ## Relationships